Toddlers are, by nature, a finicky bunch. Their moods and whims can change on a dime.

 Medication.
 Some medications or supplements can lead to a constipated toddler, including high-dose iron supplements or narcotic pain medication.
 The low-dose iron in baby formula does not cause constipation.

 Physical conditions.
-In rare cases, an anatomical problem with the intestines, anus, or rectum can cause constipation.
+In rare cases, an anatomical problem with the intestines, anus, or rectum can cause chronic constipation.
 Cerebral palsy and other nervous system disorders can also affect a child's ability to go to the bathroom.

 Treatments for Toddler Constipation